kcenon/messaging_system/application_layer/README.md

-# Messaging System Services
+# Application Layer - Messaging System

-A modern C++20 messaging system with support for publish-subscribe patterns, service integration, and comprehensive configuration management.
+The application layer provides high-level messaging services and orchestration for the entire messaging system.
+It integrates all underlying libraries (container, database, network) into a cohesive application framework.

 ## Features